Rise and Sigh: Morning (and Evening) Routines to Reinforce Calm

 More likely, your morning begins with you trying to rouse your child, who wants nothing more than to be left alone.
 Fifteen minutes later, when you stop by her room to call her to breakfast, you find her absorbed in a game, half-dressed.
 And once she’s seated at the table, she balks at what you’re offering for breakfast.

-Launching the day can be stressful for any parent, particularly for those of us whose children have ADHD — and therefore need time to get going or are easily sidetracked.
+Launching the day can be stressful for any parent, particularly for those of us whose children have attention deficit disorder (ADHD or ADD) — and therefore need time to get going or are easily sidetracked.
 Try these ideas for starting the day on a better note.

 - Establish and review the morning routine.
 Together with your child, create a chart that details the sequence in which each morning activity should take place.
 Help her get into the habit of referring to the chart every day.
 (For pre-readers, use pictures to denote activities, such as a toothpaste advertisement clipped from a magazine to represent teeth-brushing time.)
 Or have your child make a tape recording in which he reminds himself what to do and when to do it.
 No more being nagged by Mom or Dad!